DPorichis/job-execution-server/ReadMe.md

 - `progDelay.c`: Simple delay-based test program.
 - `helpfunc.c`: Miscellaneous helper functions.

-## Implementation Notes - Thread Behaivor
+## Thread Behavior

-Bellow we descibe the behavior of the different types of threads used by the JobExecutorServer
+Below, we describe the behavior of the different types of threads used by the JobExecutorServer.

 ### Main Thread